 So there you have our top 10 home remedies for piles.
 Remember though, you don’t just want to treat your hemorrhoids now and alleviate the symptoms now – you want to fix the underlying cause so you never have them again!
 That’s what these 10 tips and remedies will do.

 Keep in mind that this is a long term lifestyle change we’re talking about here.
 Piles are a powerful warning sign that your gut and internal waste dump are in disarray and not working properly.
 Fix these and you'll fix many of the other health problems you may have as well.

-And one of the biggest benefits of curing hemorrhoids and repairing your digestive system is the very noticeable increase in energy you will get.
+And one of the biggest benefits of getting rid of hemorrhoids and repairing your digestive system is the very noticeable increase in energy you will get.
 When the colon is working correctly, it doesn’t get bogged (pardon the pun) down trying to digest and excrete horribly formed or rock hard feces.
 Instead, digestion and bowel movements are easy and excessive pushing is not required.
 Waste also moves quickly through the colon instead of sitting there breading toxic pathogens (harmful bacteria and protozoa’s).
 In addition to this, a healthy functioning gut will mean awful problems such as upset stomachs and diarrhea will be a thing of the past.